fuse-box/fuse-box/README.md

 ### Built-in typescript support.

-FuseBox is written in typescript, so i could not just proceed without a seemless typescript intergration.
-In fact you don't need to configure anything!
+FuseBox is written in typescript, so I could not just proceed without a seamless typescript intergration.
+In fact, you don't need to configure anything!
 Just point it to a typescript file, and FuseBox will do the rest.

 ```js
 fuseBox.bundle(">index.ts");